liuhhhing/urlshortener/README.md

 The Hashing is using SHA256, and a hardcoded secret key is added as a prefix to the unique id for some security reason.

+> Atomic Counter Increment

+The counter is using the python `multiprocessing.Value` and its `get_lock()` to ensure the atomicity of counter increment when multiple `POST /shorten` request arrive.

 ### mappingStore.py
 The mappingStore basically provide the interface to save and load the mapping data.
 The data are physically stored as a file and can be specified by the argument `--mappingStoreFile`.
 To be brief, it will do: